Walking in Tuscany: Top 10 Best Hiking Trails in Tuscany

 Top 10 Hiking Trails in Tuscany

-Walking in Tuscany is one of our favorite activities, allowing you to take in some of Italy’s most stunning landscapes at your own pace.
-So, if you’re keen to book a walking vacation in Tuscany, you’ll want to take note of some of the best routes and trails below:
+Walking in Tuscany is one of our favourite activities, allowing you to take in some of Italy’s most stunning landscapes at your own pace.
+So, if you’re keen to book a walking holiday in Tuscany, you’ll want to take note of some of the best routes and trails below:

 1. Via Francigena